VANCOUVER WEST AIKIKAI

 Because the nature of Aikido philosophy is to promote harmony and non-conflict, there is no "sparring" during practice.
-Instead, training partners help each other learn the proper execution of the various forms.
+Instead, training partners help each other learn the proper execution of various forms.

 Techniques in Aikido include throws, immobilizations and joint flexing.
 Used without control, these techniques can be devastating to one's training partner.
 Aikido practice is characterized by a series of techniques and exercises designed to allow the body to internalize principles of movement, awareness and energy dynamics.
 Through persistent and sincere training, one will begin to understand both the internal and the martial aspect of the art.

 Basic Martial Etiquette